 There will be a number of workshops held in the first two weeks of Term 3 for any student who is new to debating.

 Students learn how to prepare and deliver a short prep debate: Topics are given to teams on the night and students have one hour to prepare.

 - The Competition is held on Wednesday evenings in Term 3.

 - The Sunshine Coast is divided into three regions: south, central and north.

 - Age Divisions: Years 6-7 (Junior); Years 8-9 (Intermediate); Years 10-12 (Senior).

-- The venues and times at which debates are held during 2017 in the Central Region are as follows:
+- The venues and times at which debates are held during 2018 will be posted on this page when available.

 - Each division competes with four preliminary rounds (and one play-off round if required) prior to a single round of Semi-Finals and then a Grand Final.

 - Semi-Finals and Grand Finals for each age division are hosted at the University of Sunshine Coast campus, early in Term 4 (October).